I'm a stay-at-home mom with a teacher's heart. I'm always looking for new, fun things to do with my kids that are educational and memorable.

 The Elf Moves Around Each Night

-So the idea is that, each night, the elf flies back to the North Pole and then will come back to your house and do something silly or pose in a funny way to amuse those in the house.
-That's the basic idea of what the Elf on the Shelf is, and some parents get really elaborate in what the elf does each night and other parents just move the elf around the house.
+So the idea is that each night, the elf flies back to the North Pole and then will come back to your house and do something silly or pose in a funny way to amuse those in the house.
+That's the basic idea of what the Elf on the Shelf is, and some parents get really elaborate in regards to what the elf does each night, and other parents just move the elf around the house.

 I like to go for cute and creative ideas for moving around the elf—but ones that don't cost me any money or are simple enough that I'm not up until the wee hours making cookies or decorating ridiculous things that I'm only going to have to clean up the next night.